Tree Flagging & Paint Colors

 • Polka dot, striped or checkered flagging indicates special projects.

-• Wire flags are sometimes used to indicate a special project area such as ponderosa planting locations.
+• Wire flags are sometimes used to indicate a special project area such as Ponderosa planting locations.